 Similarly, the ROE is positively correlated with the firms' board size and audit committee (hypothesis b and e respectively).
-While there is no correlation between the ROE and the firm's chief executive status (hypothesis d is thus rejected).
-The reason could be because there was no variance in the range of data of the chief executive officer status.
+While there is no correlation between the ROE and the firms chief executive status (hypothesis d which is thus rejected), maybe because these was no variance in the range of data of the chief executive officer status.
 The analysis further reveals that the other performance proxy NPM, is positively correlated with the firms' board composition (hypothesis g) though not significant too.
 There was no correlation between NPM and the chief executive officer status (hypothesis h which is thus rejected.
 This too, may be due to the fact that there was no variance in the data of the chief executive officer status.
 The relationship between NPM and the firms' audit committee (hypothesis I which is thus rejected) as well as that of NPM and the firms' board size (hypothesis j which is thus rejected) is negative.